nhsbsa/nhsbsa-prototype-test/README.md

 Prototyping reduces risk, development and maintenance costs by testing our assumptions and ideas early and often.

-The NHS.UK Prototype Kit provides a simple way to make interactive prototypes that look and feel like pages on NHS.UK using a range of HTML, SASS (which is used to generate CSS) and JavaScript.
+The NHS.UK Prototype Kit helps us by providing a simple way to make interactive prototypes that look and feel like pages on NHS.UK.
+To do this, the kit uses a range of HTML, SASS (which is used to generate CSS) and JavaScript.

 ## Installation instructions

-To install the prototype, please follow these instructions:
+To install this prototype, please follow these instructions:

+### Step 1

-- <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs/install/simple">Install guide (non technical)</a>
+- <a href="http://nhsbsa-prototype-test.herokuapp.com/docs/install/simple">Install guide (non technical)</a>
-- <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs/install/advanced">Developer friendly install guide (technical)</a>
+- <a href="http://nhsbsa-prototype-test.herokuapp.com/docs/install/advanced">Developer friendly install guide (technical)</a>

 ## Scenario 1